ds5678/ModComponent/docs/Gear-Spawns.md

 Gear items (items that can be picked up) can be configured to appear additionally to the ones already present in the vanilla game.

-The `GearSpawnReader` will look for configuration files in the directory `mods/gear-spawns`.
+The `GearSpawnReader` will look for configuration files in the `gear-spawns` internal directory of the zip file.

 Any files in that directory ending with `.txt` will be treated as a gear spawn configuration file and processed accordingly.
 The name of the files does not matter.